Annual Winship Oncology Nursing Symposium

 The Winship Cancer Institute of Emory University hosts an oncology nursing symposium annually.
 The conference provides nurses and health professionals with practical strategies and tools to improve patient outcomes and advance professional goals.
 This course offers eight contact hours through Emory Nursing Professional Development Center (ENPDC) and is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

-The 11th Annual Winship Cancer Institute of Emory University Oncology Nursing Symposium will be held March 15-16, 2019 at the Evergreen Marriott Conference Resort in Stone Mountain, Georgia.
-Registration is open.
+The 11th Annual Winship Cancer Institute of Emory University Oncology Nursing Symposium was held March 15-16, 2019 at the Evergreen Marriott Conference Resort in Stone Mountain, Georgia.
+Future conference date for 2020 to be determined

 "New to Oncology" Course